 Paseo de San Antonio connects directly through Downtown San José to Market Street, serving as an important community point of entry into the campus core.
-The paseo extends university-related activity into downtown with the Hammer Theater, the Alquist Building and beyond.
+The paseo extends university-related activity into downtown with the Hammer Theater, the former Alfred E. Alquist Building and beyond.
 Future partnerships can continue to strengthen this extension into the downtown.